 651.251.2842 | firstname.lastname@example.org

 Kris Kautzman has been a vocal and instrumental chamber musician in the Twin Cities since 1994, and never ceases to be amazed by the immense depth and breadth of support for the arts in this community.
 She joins ACF with experience in community engagement and program development, gained during four years as the Operations Manager for CFA Society Minnesota.
 Kris also has a background in arts administration, developed while working for organizations including the Guthrie Theater and the Baroque Room, and from her 16 years onstage and behind the scenes with The Rose Ensemble.
-Recent performing adventures include The New Ruckus Composer Night, First Readings Project, Bach Society of Minnesota, a local premiere of the flute sonata by jazz-based composer Joe Makholm, and a memorable opportunity to croon 1920s popular songs (from a swing!) with beloved pianist Butch Thompson.
+Recent performing adventures include The New Ruckus Composer Night, First Readings Project, Border CrosSing, Bach Society of Minnesota, a local premiere of the flute sonata by jazz-based composer Joe Makholm, and a memorable opportunity to croon 1920s popular songs (from a swing!) with beloved pianist Butch Thompson.
 She holds a BA in Musicology from Saint Olaf College.

 Director of Education and Community Partnerships

 651.251.2840 | email@example.com